Early Adopters: First 20 receive 20% off with 1 year technical support.

 Error Details

-The Details string is the "living documentation" of the database.
-It is generated in real-time to provide the exact context of a violation.
+The Details string provides the exact context of a violation.
 This string is your definitive source for debugging and contains:

 2. Deterministic Termination